researcher111/DS2022/people/219a852b01ceb5e38aa84c4ef8c6c15e98542c88809a3a05cc57c3ba2679eb65/README.md

-# Rae6me
+# Alex "Shadow" Chen

 ![Path to an image](happiness.jpg)

-- Hobbies: Data analysis, hiking, and solving complex puzzles
+- Hobbies: Competitive chess, urban exploration, learning dead languages, collecting vintage spy novels
-- Spyname: The Data Whisperer
+- Spyname: "The Phantom"
-- About me (Fake): I'm a master of disguise who specializes in infiltrating data systems and extracting valuable intelligence.
-By day, I appear to be a regular student, but by night I use my coding skills to uncover hidden patterns in datasets that could change the world.
-My cover story is perfect - who would suspect a data science student of being a secret agent?
+- About me (Fake): I'm a 23-year-old linguistics major who moonlights as a professional escape room designer.
+I speak 7 languages fluently and have an uncanny ability to remember every detail of conversations from weeks ago.
+My dream is to open a bookstore that doubles as a secret meeting place for international diplomats.
+I once solved a Rubik's cube blindfolded while reciting Shakespeare backwards.